I'm excited to be sharing my Girl's Halter Top Sundress Tutorial with you today!

 For my Girl's Halter Top Sundress Tutorial, you can make a size 5T version using the measurements and details I have provided.
 However, you could easily make one in any size if you have a peasant top or pillowcase dress pattern in your child's size plus this circle skirt tutorial from Made.

 Here we go!

-Download the Armhole Cutout Pattern Piece.
+Download the Armhole Cutout Pattern Piece (affiliate link).
 Fold the Front Bodice piece so it is now 15" x 9" and align the armhole cutout pattern piece straight edges with the open edges of the bodice (not on the fold).
 Trim away these pieces of fabric to form the armhole openings for the halter top.

 Next, finish the Tie by following the directions in the picture below, then complete the Back Bodice as described.

 Before you press and sew the casing for the Tie on the Front Bodice, either hem the armhole openings with a 1/4" hem or trim the opening with bias tape.
 I did the latter.
 I cut strips of fabric 2" wide x 12" long for each side and pressed to make double fold bias.
 I then sewed each bias strip onto the armhole opening to encase the raw edge.
 Trim off any excess length of bias before proceeding.

 Once you've finished the armhole openings, then create the casing for the Tie by following the instructions below.

 Using either method above, mark and cut out the fabric for the skirt top as instructed below.

 If you choose to make a size other than the 5T, you'll need to determine the radius of the circle to cut out for the waist opening.
 To do that, wait until you've completely assembled the bodice, then measure the length of the front plus the back bodice at the bottom (this will be circumference).
 Take that number and divide it by 6.28 (which is 2 x Pi).
 The resulting number will be the radius of the small circle to cut out for the waist.